 Howard County has been chosen to receive $48,112 to supplement existing emergency food and shelter programs in the county.

-The selection was made by a National Board that is chaired by the US Department of Homeland Security’s Federal Emergency Management Agency and consists of representatives from American Red Cross, Catholic Charities, USA; National Council of the Churches of Christ in the USA, the Jewish Federations of Northern America, The Salvation Army, and United Way worldwide.
-The local board is charged to distribute funds appropriated by Congress to help expand the capacity of food and shelter programs in high needed areas around the country.
+The award was made by a National Board that is chaired by the US Department of Homeland Security’s Federal Emergency Management Agency and consists of representatives from American Red Cross, Catholic Charities, USA; National Council of the Churches of Christ in the USA, the Jewish Federations of Northern America, The Salvation Army, and United Way worldwide.
+The local board was charged to distribute funds appropriated by Congress to help expand the capacity of food and shelter programs in high needed areas around the country.